 I’m not a Colorado native, but I grew up here.
 I graduated from CU-Boulder in 2002, with a Bachelor’s in Religious Studies and Anthropology, and received my J.D. from the University of Houston Law Center in 2007.
-Following law school, my family – Brooke, Soren and Amelia – and I moved back to the Denver area, where I first practiced immigration law with Ann Allott.
+Following law school, my family – Brooke, Soren and Mimi – and I moved back to the Denver area, where I first practiced immigration law with Ann Allott.
 Prior to starting this firm, I was Managing Attorney for the Law Offices of Sharon W. Grossenbach, where I oversaw the legal side of a preeminent consumer bankruptcy firm.

 When I’m not working, I love spending time with Brooke and my kids (the human and dog varieties), running, skiing, trying new beers and reading about science, politics and history.